meltano/meltano/docs/src/_guide/plugin-management.md

     pip_url: git+https://github.com/adswerve/target-bigquery.git@3df97b951b7eebdfa331a1ff570f1fe3487d632f
     ```

-## Installing plugins from a custom Python Package Index (PyPi)
+## Installing plugins from a custom Python Package Index (PyPI)

-If you need to fetch packages from a custom Python Package Index (PyPi), you can set the `PIP_INDEX_URL` environment variable to your custom URL before running `meltano install`.
+If you need to fetch packages from a custom Python Package Index (PyPI), you can set the `PIP_INDEX_URL` environment variable to your custom URL before running `meltano install`.

 In a `Dockerfile`, this would look like: